RenderKit/embree/README.md

 structure if the user geometry is missed.
 If the geometry is hit, it should set the `geomID` member of the ray to 0.

-See [tutorial02] for an example of how to use the user defined geometries.
+See tutorial [User Geometry] for an example of how to use the user defined geometries.

 ### Instances